ntampellini/TSCoDe/README.md

  [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 </div>

+  TSCoDe is a program written mostly in Python, with some libraries optionally boosted via Cython.
+It mostly leverages

   ## What the program can do (well)

-  TSCoDe is a program written mostly in Python, with minor

   ## What the program can do (sometimes)
   ## What the program cannot do
   ## Usage